ryoha000/filterg_apo/Readme.txt

 Development steps:
 1. Launch an audio application and verify that the APO is effective.
 Without changes to the processing method, you should hear some noticeable distortion.
 2. Change the APO code.
-You might want to start with the method MinimalAPO::APOProcess, where the actual audio processing happens.
+You might want to start with the method FiltergAPO::APOProcess, where the actual audio processing happens.
 You can debug by attaching to audiodg.exe.
-3. Stop the Windows Audio service (AudioSrv) to unlock the MinimalAPO.dll.
+3. Stop the Windows Audio service (AudioSrv) to unlock the FiltergAPO.dll.
 4. Build the Visual Studio project to overwrite it with the new DLL.
 5. Start the Windows Audio service again and continue with step 1.

 Necessary steps before release (just some hints):
-1. Change the class name MinimalAPO.
+1. Change the class name FiltergAPO.
-2. Change the registration properties at the top of MinimalAPO.cpp (change name and insert your copyright statement).
+2. Change the registration properties at the top of FiltergAPO.cpp (change name and insert your copyright statement).
 3. Use the GUID generator (C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\Tools\guidgen.exe)
-   to generate your own GUID and place it into the __declspec (uuid(...)) declaration in MinimalAPO.h.
+   to generate your own GUID and place it into the __declspec (uuid(...)) declaration in FiltergAPO.h.

 Removal steps:
 1. Revert the changes you made to the FxProperties subkey of the default audio device (see preparation step 4).